 We returned to La Selva mid afternoon and immediately crossed the suspension bridge.
 Leo clearly had something on his mind.
 He had exchanged some gen with another guide just before, and the imparted news was obviously rather good.
 All the guides did this frequently actually, and whilst my spanish is only so so, I usually got the gist.
 Generally these were more pointed versions of the classic "anything about?" lines that all birders will be familiar with.
-So it was the we passed the Broad-billed Motmot with barely a glance, went past the White-collared Manakin that would not stay still, ignored the roosting Crested Guan and headed into the forest on a new path we had not seen before.
+So it was that we passed the Broad-billed Motmot with barely a glance, went past the White-collared Manakin that would not stay still, ignored the roosting Crested Guan and headed into the forest on a new path we had not seen before.

 The call Leo had been listening out for stopped us in our tracks and using his tape he brought the bird in.
 At first it was invisible in the darkness, but eventually it popped out in the clear, calling away in response.
 A Spotted Antbird, a tiny ball of excitement.
 But the light, goodness me.
 The understorey of the rainforest is so dim it is nearly impossible to get a proper photo.
 The 1dX however does an admirable job.
 The below photo is taken at ISO 3200, and at 1/50th of a second.
 That shutter speed may sound like the fraction of a second that it is to non-photographers, but photographers will recognise that it is very slow indeed, especially with a long lens.
 My monopod that habitually hangs off my waist came good in this situation and I can scarely believe what I got - many of course are somewhat impressionistic, but a few seem just fine.